technofocus-pte/aistudio-end-to-end-baseline-architecture/README.md

 > [!IMPORTANT]
 > Since this feature is in preview it might not work as expected

-Once your data is indexed, you can readily test its integration with LLMs through the AI Studio Playground.
+Once your data is indexed, you can readily test its integration with LLMs through the AI Foundry Playground.
 This interactive space provides a user-friendly interface to run queries against your data, observe how the LLM utilizes the indexed information, and refine the interaction experience.
-Here's how you can leverage the AI Studio Playground with your indexed datasets:
+Here's how you can leverage the AI Foundry Playground with your indexed datasets:

-To provide AI models with direct access to relevant data, Azure AI Studio allows you to index your own datasets.
+To provide AI models with direct access to relevant data, Azure AI Foundry allows you to index your own datasets.
 This will enable more sophisticated queries and generate richer, context-aware interactions.
-Follow the steps below to index your data within Azure AI Studio and put it to work using the AI models and Playground.
+Follow the steps below to index your data within Azure AI Foundry and put it to work using the AI models and Playground.

 #### Step-by-Step Process